DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/PW Crack 5.md

 ![](./attachments/Pasted%20image%2020220410134134.png)

-Now all we need to do is run the script and type in the password.
+Now all we need to do is run the script and type the password.

 ```console
 ┌──(kali㉿kali)-[~/Downloads]